What to see and do in Forte dei Marmi when you are on holiday in this lively resort in Versilia.

 Golf and Tennis Clubs

-Hotel Atlantico is particularly suitable also for those who want to relax and spend days of healthy activities, since you can reach the exclusive Golf Club and the most prestigious tennis clubs only in 5 minutes by car.
+The location of Hotel Atlantico is particularly suitable for those who want to combine relaxation with days of healthy sporting activity.
+In just 5 minutes by car, you can reach the exclusive Golf Club and the most prestigious tennis clubs.
+Most of these also offer padel courts and well-equipped gyms, as well as changing rooms, showers, and parking facilities.